Stuffed with spinach and cheese, these Spinach Cheddar Cornbread Muffins are great alongside a hot bowl of chili or stew!

 Any leftover muffins should be placed in an airtight container in the refrigerator.
 Let the muffins come back to room temperature before serving.
 (For a real treat, slice the muffins in half, add some butter and toast ’em in a toaster oven for a few minutes!)

 These muffins also freeze quite well.
 Just store them for up to 3 months in a freezer bag.
 Let the muffins thaw in the refrigerator overnight (or at room temperature for a couple of hours) before serving.

 Did you make a batch of these Spinach Cheddar Cornbread Muffins?
 Leave a comment, or snap a photo and tag me on Instagram (@Spicedblog) – I’d love to see your version!

 Spinach Cheddar Corn Muffins

-- Grease a muffin pan, or line with paper liners; set aside.
+- Spray a muffin tin with nonstick cooking spray (or line with paper liners); set pan aside.

 - Preheat oven to 400°F.

 - Squeeze as much liquid from the spinach; set aside.

 - Using a large mixing bowl, add all dry ingredients (flour, cornmeal, sugar, baking powder, cumin and salt.)
 Stir until well combined.